-- 1. All staff at each CIE Agency are required to complete "Supported Employment Training Across Waivers" training prior to providing any employment service, recorded in the New Mexico Waiver Training Hub. - At least one staff person in each CIE Agency must hold the Association for Community Rehabilitation Educators (ACRE), Certificate or be a valid Certified Employment Support Professional (CESP) through the Association for People Supporting Employment First (APSE), at all times. - a.
+- 1. All staff at each CIE Agency are required to complete "Supported Employment Training Across Waivers" located in the New Mexico Waiver Training Hub prior to providing any employment service. training prior to providing any employment service, recorded in the New Mexico Waiver Training Hub. - 2.
+At least one staff person in each CIE Agency must hold the Association for Community Rehabilitation Educators (ACRE), Certificate or be a valid Certified Employment Support Professional (CESP) through the Association for People Supporting Employment First (APSE), at all times. - a.
+New CIE Agencies or staff have 180 days to come into compliance with this requirement.
 CIE Agencies have until July 2022 to come into compliance with this requirement. - b.
-CIE Agencies are strongly encouraged to develop and implement a plan for all staff to become certified in either ACRE or CESP in the next five (5) years. - c.
-CIE Agencies must maintain and track accurate ACRE and CESP staff certification records.
+CIE Agencies are strongly encouraged to develop and implement a plan for all staff to become certified in either ACRE or CESP in the next five four (54) years from the effective date of these Service Standards. - c.
+CIE Agencies must maintain and track accurate ACRE and CESP staff certification records. - 3.
+All Community Integrated Employment (CIE) staff must be entered into the Hub as CIE.